 - Staff reviews should have a level of consistency to them.
 They should be consistent in the format, the frequency and outcomes.
 Reviews are important, so even when you are really busy, you should give them the priority which they deserve.

-- A broad format that I like to cover in reviews is; Objective performance against KPI’s (quality and quantity), Subjective performance (could be team unity, personal delivery, presentation, staff relationship etc) and Training/Development objectives (what development needs have you or they identified – and what’s the plan to do so).
+- A broad format that I use for reviews is; Current Performance – Objective against KPI’s (quality and quantity) AND Subjective elements (could be team unity, personal delivery, presentation, staff relationship etc) – pointing out key achievements and any areas which require improvement, and then couple it with a Training/Development plan (outlining the development needs you or they identified – and what’s the plan to do so).
 Naturally the format varies from role to role, however the basic components should be present.